exadel-inc/compreface-python-sdk/README.md

 ```

-### Example Delete an Example of the Subject by ID(ID is last and given from server)
+### Example Delete an Example of the Subject by ID

-To delete an image by ID:
+To delete an image by ID(ID is last and given from server):

 ```python
 from compreface import CompreFace